SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Enumerations
 ============

-:newTerm:`Enumerations` are a way to define multiple values of a similar type, and to work with those values in a type-safe way within your code.
+:newTerm:`Enumerations` are a way to define multiple related values of a similar kind, and to work with those values in a type-safe way within your code.

 Enumerations in Swift are much more flexible than their counterparts in C and Objective-C.